-Parameter Default Description SyncMode JournalBlockWrite Specifies the mode in which journals are transferred to secondary databases from the primary database.
+Parameter Default Description MaxSecondaries 16 Specifies the maximum number of secondary databases that can attach to a primary database server.
+MyName Not specified Specifies a unique name for a JADE system operating within a Synchronized Database Service environment (SDE).
+PrimaryServerName Not specified Specifies the name on the secondary database server of the JADE system with the primary role.
+ReadAccessDisabled False Specifies whether read access to the database is disabled.
+ReconnectInterval 300 seconds Specifies the frequency at which a secondary database server attempts to reconnect to its primary server when a primary server is not available.
+SyncMode JournalBlockWrite Specifies the mode in which journals are transferred to secondary databases from the primary database.
 The default JournalBlockWrite value transfers blocks as they are generated.
 Set the value to JournalSwitch if you want to transfer journal data when the journal is complete.
 TrackingDisabled False Specifies whether the database tracking (journal replay) process is disabled.